 It may be difficult, but by following government guidance, you are helping to protect yourself, your family, the NHS and your community.

 If you think you have coronavirus then alert your maternity team and they will advise you about what to do next.

 Evidence tells us that Vitamin D deficiency is more likely to be a problem in pregnancy for women with darker skin, so it is particularly important to ensure you are taking 10mcg of Vitamin D daily throughout pregnancy and after the birth.
 Vitamin D is also currently theorised to play a part in protecting the body against Covid-19, but this link is not yet proven.

-If you are eligible for Healthy Start vouchers, you will also get Healthy Start vitamin coupons.
+If you are eligible for a Healthy Start Card, you will also get Healthy Start vitamins.
 Alternatively, Vitamin D is included in most pregnancy multi-vitamin tablets which can be bought in supermarkets and pharmacies.

 Your culture may influence your ideas, customs and your behaviour and beliefs and your midwifery team will work with you to ensure that the rituals you wish to enact around your birth are respected.
 In some cases, midwives may recommend that you seek further support, if your rituals conflict with NHS advice and general practices advised against in the UK.